elastic/kibana/src/plugins/data/server/server.api.md

 // Warning: (ae-missing-release-tag) "EsaggsExpressionFunctionDefinition" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export type EsaggsExpressionFunctionDefinition = ExpressionFunctionDefinition<'esaggs', Input, Arguments, Output>;
+export type EsaggsExpressionFunctionDefinition = ExpressionFunctionDefinition<'esaggs', Input_34, Arguments_20, Output_34>;

 // Warning: (ae-missing-release-tag) "esFilters" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //